benkeser/r2weight/README.md

 out1
 ```

-    ##
-    ## Optimal weights for prediction with SuperLearner  :
-    ## y1  :  0.371
-    ## y2  :  0.314
-    ## y3  :  0.315
-    ##
-    ##
-    ## R-squared for each outcome with SuperLearner  :
-    ##       R2  CI.l  CI.h
-    ## y1 0.643 0.589 0.689
-    ## y2 0.613 0.559 0.660
-    ## y3 0.625 0.573 0.671

-The estimated optimal weights are shown (note that the true weights in this example are 1/3, 1/3, 1/3) along with the estimated cross validated R-squared for predicting each outcome using the Super Learner.
-There is an S3-method for predicting the combined outcome on new data.
+The estimated optimal weights are shown along with the estimated cross validated R-squared for predicting each outcome using the Super Learner.
+If desired, there is an S3-method for predicting the combined outcome on new data.

 ``` r
 # generate new data